feature

 Statistics

-Population: The current population base of the Sunshine Coast is approximately over 260,000 making it Australia's 10th largest area for population.
+Population: The current population base of the Sunshine Coast is approximately 330,000 (as of March 2010) making it Australia's 10th largest area for population although with the long stretches of sand and acres of bushland it is hard to believe.

 Climate and Weather